TLCFEM/TLCFEM/README.md

 5. [VPMR](https://github.com/TLCFEM/vpmr) 🥷 C++/Python implementation of the VPMR algorithm

-6. [Damping Dolphin](https://github.com/TLCFEM/damping-dolphin) 🐬 A utility to visualise and generate parameter sets for use in the damping model
+6. [Damping Dolphin](https://github.com/TLCFEM/damping-dolphin) 🐬 a utility to visualise and generate parameter sets for use in the damping model

-7. [Alcongrator](https://github.com/TLCFEM/alcongrator) 〰 A utility to generate ground motion history based on given records
+7. [Alcongrator](https://github.com/TLCFEM/alcongrator) 〰 a utility to generate ground motion history based on given records

 ## Books